mantrajsframework/mantrad/docs/35-mantraconfig-json-file.md

 In the case when Mantra application runs an user interface, this property indicated the landing view to render for landing page of the ui (http://<yoursite>/).

 This property can be overwritten by specific app configuration.

+*"GlobalConfig"*

+This entry indicates some global an common configuration parameters for the whole system (all applications in the sample project).

+It defines a json object with the properties needed to include.

+All those properties are accesed by Mantra.GlobalConfig( "propertyname" ).

 *"ComponentsConfig*"